-When European football anoraks look back at the current 2015-16 campaign the temptation may well be to label it the ‘season of the underdog’.
-Leicester City’s odds-defying title challenge could be used as evidence, so too the relative success stories of other noteworthy minnows, like Angers of France and Serie A’s Sassuolo, both of whom have threatened to break up the traditional hierarchy in leagues that had, in truth, become almost boringly predictable.
+When European football anoraks look back at the 2015-16 campaign the temptation may well be to label it the season of the underdog.
+Leicester City’s odds-defying title win would be used as evidence, so too the relative success stories of other noteworthy minnows, like Angers of France and Serie A’s Sassuolo, both of whom have threatened to break up the traditional hierarchy in leagues that had, in truth, become almost boringly predictable.

 There has never been more money in the game yet, paradoxically, the financial gap between football’s haves and have-nots has failed to budge to any real extent due to large disparities in commercial revenue – if anything it’s getting wider, which is why the achievements of the Leicester and co. are all the more impressive.

 In Spain, giants Barcelona and Real Madrid dominate both domestic and international media coverage to such a degree that others sometimes fail to receive their own share of the limelight.
-Currently going under the radar – languishing in the shadows vacated by La Liga’s big two – are this season’s surprise package, SD Eibar, who are punching in the top half of the season ahead of the more established, and ultimately more monied, outfits of Valencia, Málaga and Deportivo – not to mention Basque country rivals Athletic Club and Real Sociedad.
+Currently going under the radar – languishing in the shadows vacated by La Liga’s big two – are surprise package, SD Eibar, who are punching in the top half of the season ahead of the more established, and ultimately more monied, outfits of Valencia, Málaga and Deportivo.

 Such a move bore fruit in 1950 when the club achieved promotion to the Tercera División and then the Segunda División three seasons later.
 What followed was an underwhelming five-year spell in Spain’s second tier, which ultimately culminated in relegation back to the division in which they were to spend much of the latter part of the 20th century.